 You’ve seen this strange series of letters on your favourite football bookmakers’ sites, but what does BTTS mean?

 Both Teams To Score (BTTS) is as simple as it sounds, the market is asking whether both teams will score in a game or not.

-For example, a team leading 1-0 at the end of the game will draw everyone back to protect the win, and the only team really likely to score is the team losing, meaning a BTTS bet is a very good shout since the team winning often will try to hang onto that 1-0 lead, whereas an Over 2.5 Match Goal bet placed pre-game (often at the same or worse odds than a BTTS bet) would be dead in the water.
-Furthermore, one slip up by either team can let a goal in, and particularly in lower leagues that can happen often, leading to underdog sides bagging at least one goal a match.
+For example, a team that is leading 1-0 towards the end of the game will draw everyone back to protect the win.
+The only team likely to score is the team losing, meaning a BTTS bet is an excellent shout as you will probably see the winning team playing to protect their lead.

+However, an Over 2.5 Match Goal bet placed pre-game (often at the same or worse odds than a BTTS bet) would be dead in the water.
+Furthermore, one slip up by either team can let a goal in, and particularly in lower leagues that can often happen, leading to underdog sides bagging at least one goal a match.

-Using these stats in combination with the BTTS metric will allow you to make more informed bets.
+Using these stats in combination with the BTTS metric will allow you to make more informed football bets.

 Both Teams To Score Combo Bets